 Handwritten forms, surveys, notes, and documents contain valuable information, but that data is locked in unstructured image files.
 As a developer, you need machine-readable output to build automated workflows, populate databases, and create data pipelines.
 Plain text extraction only gets you halfway there.

 JSON output transforms handwriting OCR from simple text extraction into structured data extraction.
-You get not just the words on the page, but also confidence scores, position coordinates, and hierarchical document structure.
+You get not just the words on the page, but a hierarchical structure with pages and lines plus document metadata.
 This makes handwriting OCR results programmable and ready for integration into modern applications.

-Whether you're processing business forms, digitizing historical archives, or building document automation systems, understanding how to convert handwriting to JSON is essential.
-The structured format gives you programmatic access to not just the extracted text, but also quality metrics and spatial information that plain text cannot provide.
+Whether you’re processing business forms, digitizing historical archives, or building document automation systems, understanding how to convert handwriting to JSON is essential.
+The structured format gives you programmatic access that plain text cannot provide.

 In this guide, you’ll learn how to convert handwriting to JSON using OCR APIs, understand the response structure, and implement real-world use cases in your applications.